giarets/use_case_deporvillage/README.md

 estimate will be left unsold at the end of the year?
 How can we minimize this?

 How to Minimize Unsold Inventory:
 1. Buffer Stock Optimization: Adjust purchase quantities to account for forecast uncertainty and incorporate safety stock levels based on historical variance.
 2. Dynamic Reforecasting: Continuously monitor sales trends and reforecast quarterly or monthly to refine predictions.
 3. Use Confidence Intervals: Provide the purchasing team with confidence bounds around forecasts (e.g., P90 and P10 predictions) to prepare for under or overperformance scenarios.
 4. Collaborate with Stakeholders: Cross-verify forecasts with marketing or operational teams to factor in upcoming promotions, price changes, or external influences.

 > 3. If you had the time to develop this project further, what improvements would you consider testing?

+1. Feature Engineering:
+    - Include additional external variables such as economic indicators, seasonality (holidays, weather), and promotional campaigns.
+    - Incorporate lagged features and trends at multiple granularities.
+2. Advanced Modeling Techniques:
+    - Test more sophisticated forecasting models like Prophet, Neural Basis Expansion Analysis (N-BEATS), or Temporal Fusion Transformers (TFT).
+    - Explore ensemble models combining traditional time-series techniques (e.g., SARIMAX) with machine learning models like LightGBM.
+3. Hyperparameter Tuning:
+    - Use grid search or Bayesian optimization to fine-tune model parameters for better results.
+4. Better Hierarchical Aggregation:
+    - Test reconciliation methods like bottom-up reconciliation, top-down reconciliation, or optimal reconciliation to ensure coherence across levels of aggregation.
+5. Granularity Improvements:
+    - Assess predictions at different levels (weekly vs. monthly).
+While monthly aggregation was chosen for this project, weekly predictions could capture finer temporal dynamics.
+6. Scenario Testing:
+    - Simulate scenarios with different sales growth rates, economic shifts, or demand shocks to evaluate model robustness.

 > 4. How would you make these predictions available to the purchasing team?
 Please write a few pros and cons of every alternative proposed.